etherex/etherex/etherex/WhitePaper.md

 Concept
 -------
-The decentralized exchange consists of many contracts running on Ethereum.
-The contracts interact with each other to allow users to make trades.
-In order to use the exchange, users put in trade information and send funds to a master contract which then executes the trade.
-Once the contract receives both sides of the trade, it sends the funds to the respective parties involved.
-The contracts of the exchange hold the funds so they are always safe from everyone, including the creators of the exchange.
+EtherEx consists of many contracts running on Ethereum.
+These contracts interact with each other to allow users to make trades.
+In order to use the exchange, users enter trade information and send funds to a master contract.
+Once this master contract receives both sides of the trade, it executes and sends the funds to the respective parties involved.

+A key distinction between EtherEx and traditional centralized exchanges is where the funds are held during a trade.
+In the latter case, users are forced to trust the exchange’s owners to execute the trade in a fair and secure fashion.
+In the case of EtherEx, the contract - not the exchange - holds the funds.
+This contract takes the form of auditable code which lives on the Ethereum network.
+The result is that trades can be accomplished without having to trust neither the opposite party, nor the exchange.

 Limitations of current implementations
 --------------------------------------

-The concept of a decentralized exchange can take many shapes and can be implemented in many different ways.
-A few projects have already emerged, including some that are already operational, namely Counterparty and Mastercoin's metaDEx.
+The concept of a decentralized exchange can take many forms, and can be implemented in many different ways.
+A few projects have already emerged, including some that are already operational: namely Counterparty and Mastercoin's metaDEx.
 Both implement the concept in a peer-to-peer fashion and are built on top of the Bitcoin network.
-Unfortunately, these exchanges are limited by the very nature of Bitcoin's blockchain technology.
-We won't go further into the details of those limitations in this paper since Vitalik Buterin already covered them in the [Ethereum white paper][1], but we need to describe how such limitations affect the implementation of a decentralized exchange built on that technology.
+However, these exchanges are limited by the very nature of Bitcoin's blockchain technology.

-Bitcoin's strength lies in it's simplicity, at least in terms of what it aims to achieve.
-There is no denying it's complexity, the efforts required to understand it's inner workings or how difficult it can be to grasp the concept at first.
-But what it does is still ultimately very simple operations, which are those of a currency; if I send you `x` BTC, I now have `x` BTC less and you have `x` more BTC.
-The Bitcoin blockchain keeps track of those transactions as a distributed public ledger, and this is where those limitations start to emerge.
+Bitcoin, at its core, is designed solely for secure peer-to-peer wealth transfer.
+It excels in this role; if Alice sends Bob 5 BTC, the distributed public ledger will show that Alice now has 5 less BTC and Bob has 5 more BTC.
+But while Bitcoin’s public ledger allows the platform to thrive as a cryptocurrency, its singular focus also introduces major limitations.

-Building a decentralized exchange on a ledger that was designed to keep track of simple transactions (unspent outputs in Bitcoin's jargon) would be like trying to run Wall Street using side-notes in every accountant's single-lined book and matching traders by phone, however close to reality that can actually be (or was).
+Building a decentralized exchange on a ledger that was designed to keep track of simple transactions - unspent outputs in Bitcoin's jargon - is like trying to run Wall Street using side-notes in every accountant's single-lined book and matching traders by phone; it might be feasible, but it certainly wouldn’t offer the best experience.

-It is for those reasons and those mentioned in Vitalik's white paper that make Ethereum a much better platform for such an exchange.
+It’s these limitations - along with those spelled out in the [Ethereum White Paper][1] - that make Ethereum a much better platform for a decentralized exchange.

-### The decentralized, centralized order book
+### The decentralized (centralized) order book

-We will now have the platform to build something that was previously either impossible, very difficult to achieve and/or needed countless hacks in order to provide even the most basic functionality transparently, which is the safe transfer of funds.

-Having great cryptographic tools at our disposal is interesting, but it's never really that useful unless it allows us to connect more easily.
-Bitcoin has allowed that in incredible ways.
-And since it's just the first experiment, we know much more is still possible.
-I also like to compare Bitcoin to git.
-They're great decentralized tools, but we still need to gather somewhere and have some level of centralization; we now have GitHub.
-And it could be decentralized too, distribute the load of hosting in the process and increase its responsiveness.
-But the point to this is the transparency and the inherent security it provides.
-It is now possible to build decentralized, centralized tools.
+In Ethereum, we now have a solid foundation on which to build a no-compromise decentralized exchange.
+The limitations of Bitcoin and its need for unelegant workarounds and hacks have been cast aside.
+In its place is a “crypto 2.0” protocol that is well-equipped with a powerful suite of programming and cryptographic tools.

+But while effective tools are interesting on their own, they can’t reach their true potential unless they allow us to connect more easily.
+(On this point, Bitcoin has wildly succeeded).
+Git, for example, is a highly effective decentralized tool that lacked the ability to gather code and achieve some level of centralization.
+GitHub solved this problem - all while providing transparency and inherent security.

-Ethereum now provides the perfect platform for transparency.
-We can now centralize the order book, the trading engine, and every rule we need to make an exchange work, only now **fully transparently, totally open-source and with the security of blockchain technology**.
+Ethereum provides the perfect platform for transparency.
+We can centralize the order book, the trading engine, and every rule we need to make an exchange work - and we can do this in a way that is **fully transparent, 100% open-source, and with the market-proven security of blockchain technology**.

-Traders will no longer have to trust private servers to hold the order book, along with every single one of its input and output.
+Traders will no longer have to trust private servers to hold the order book, along with every single one of its inputs and outputs.
 This new order book and the deterministic nature of contracts on Ethereum brings the much needed transparency to cryptocurrency exchanges.

 Requirements